Eritrea

 Nakfa (ERN)

 Human remains found in Eritrea have been dated to 1 million years old and anthropological research indicates that the area may contain significant records related to the evolution of humans.
-The Kingdom of Aksum, covering much of modern-day Eritrea and northern Ethiopia, was established during the first or second century AD.[22][23]
-It adopted Christianity around the middle of the fourth century.[24]
+The Kingdom of Aksum, covering much of modern-day Eritrea and northern Ethiopia, was established during the first or second century AD.[20][21]
+It adopted Christianity around the middle of the fourth century.[22]
 Beginning in the 12th century, the Ethiopian Zagwe and Solomonid dynasties held sway to a fluctuating extent over the entire plateau and the Red Sea coast.
-Eritrea's central highlands, known as Mereb Melash ("Beyond the Mereb"), were the northern frontier region of the Ethiopian kingdoms and were ruled by a governor titled the Bahr Negash ("lord of the sea").
-In the 16th century, the Ottomans conquered the Eritrean coastline.
-Beginning in 1882–1885, Italian troops systematically spread out from Massawa toward the highland, eventually resulting in the formation of the colony of Italian Eritrea in 1889.
-After World War II, Eritrea was administered by the British Military Administration until 1952.
-Following the UN General Assembly decision in 1952, Eritrea would govern itself with a local Eritrean parliament, but for foreign affairs and defense, it would enter into a federal status with Ethiopia for ten years.
+Eritrea's central highlands, known as Mereb Melash ("Beyond the Mereb"), were the northern frontier region of the Ethiopian kingdoms and were ruled by a governor titled the Bahri Negasi ("lord of the sea").
+In the 16th century, the Ottomans conquered the Eritrean coastline, then in May 1865 much of the coastal lowlands came under the rule of the Khedivate of Egypt, until it was transferred to Italy in February 1885.
+Beginning in 1885–1890, Italian troops systematically spread out from Massawa toward the highlands, eventually resulting in the formation of the colony of Italian Eritrea in 1889, establishing the present-day boundaries of the country.
+Italian rule continued until 1942 when Eritrea was placed under British Military Administration during World War II; following a UN General Assembly decision in 1952, Eritrea would govern itself with a local Eritrean parliament, but for foreign affairs and defense, it would enter into a federal status with Ethiopia for ten years.
 However, in 1962, the government of Ethiopia annulled the Eritrean parliament and formally annexed Eritrea.
 The Eritrean secessionist movement organised the Eritrean Liberation Front in 1961 and fought the Eritrean War of Independence until Eritrea gained de facto independence in 1991.
-Eritrea gained de jure independence in 1993 after an independence referendum.[25]
+Eritrea gained de jure independence in 1993 after an independence referendum.[23]

-Contemporary Eritrea is a multi-ethnic country with nine recognised ethnic groups.
-Nine different languages are spoken by the nine recognised ethnic groups, the most widely spoken language being Tigrinya, the others being Tigre, Saho, Kunama, Nara, Afar, Beja, Bilen and Arabic.[26]
-Tigrinya, Arabic, English and Italian serve as the four working languages.[2][27][28][29]
+Contemporary Eritrea is a multi-ethnic country with nine recognised ethnic groups, each of which has a distinct language.
+The most widely spoken languages are Tigrinya and Arabic.
+The others are Tigre, Saho, Kuinama, Nara, Afar, Beja, Bilen and English.[24]
+Tigrinya, Arabic and English serve as the three working languages.[2][25][26][27]
 Most residents speak languages from the Afroasiatic family, either of the Ethiopian Semitic languages or Cushitic branches.
 Among these communities, the Tigrinyas make up about 50% of the population, with the Tigre people constituting around 30% of inhabitants.
 In addition, there are several Nilo-Saharan-speaking Nilotic ethnic groups.
-Most people in the country adhere to Christianity or Islam, with a small minority adhering to traditional faiths.[30]
+Most people in the country adhere to Christianity or Islam, with a small minority adhering to traditional faiths.[28]

 Eritrea is one of the least developed countries.
 It is a unitary one-party presidential republic in which national legislative and presidential elections have never been held.[29][6]
 Isaias Afwerki has served as president since its official independence in 1993.
 According to Human Rights Watch, the Eritrean government's human rights record is among the worst in the world.[30]
 The Eritrean government has dismissed these allegations as politically motivated.[31]
 Freedom of the press in Eritrea is extremely limited; the Press Freedom Index consistently ranks it as one of the least free countries.
 As of 2022 Reporters Without Borders considers the country to be among those with the least press freedom.[32]
 Eritrea is a member of the African Union, the United Nations, and the Intergovernmental Authority on Development, and is an observer state in the Arab League alongside Brazil and Venezuela.[33]